 When I have reached the flow state, I am so focused on each move that there is no holding back and I forget about the fear of falling (even in the dreaded overhangs!).

 With the help of our coach Cameron, I have come up with my climbing mantra which I now repeat to myself at the start of each climb, and sometimes in the middle:

 Repeating the mantra in my mind has been very effective to help me get into the flow when everything seems to come together and I perform to my highest standard.

 To conclude, my personal results from the route I climbed during the study are:

 - 1st attempt completed in 9min23s.

-- After having received the training and coaching on flows, I completed the climbing route on my 15thattempt in 2min10s.
+- Post training and coaching on flow, I completed the climbing route on my 15thattempt in 2min10s.

 Of course, once I knew my results, my first question was related to the fact that even without the coaching, my performance would have improved naturally just by the experience gained by every attempt and the increased memorization of the moves.
 However, this was minimised by having us only start the training and coaching on flow once our performances had plateaued and we weren’t climbing faster at each attempt.

 Finally, being part of the study and learning about applying flow for sporting performance was definitely eye opening and a great opportunity for me in the pursuit of following my passion for the sport and performing the best I can.

 These techniques can, of course, be applied to any experiences in life.
 I’m also currently working on applying these techniques to my running and learning to find the flow state during a run.
 So I’ve now created a mantra for running as well …